 - Dulled responses

 This symptom makes the user confused cognitively.
 They may not recognize common people or places and not be able to function normally.
-It is different from being drunk and stumbling around.
+This is different from being drunk and stumbling around.

 When the blood sugar levels dip extremely low, a seizure may occur.
-Seizures are an uncontrolled electrical disturbance in the brain that can cause a person to lose all ability to stay standing or keep conscious.
+Seizures are uncontrolled electrical disturbances in the brain that can cause a person to lose all ability to stay standing or keep conscious.